ColonolNutty/CNStarboundCreatorProject/README.md

 }

 ```
 The property name depends on the type of object being overriden, refer to the table below for a list of property names and their uses.
-If you don't see something listed, try using `itemName` as your goto
+If you don't see an object type listed, try using `itemName` as your goto

 | Object Type(s) | Property Name |
 | -------------- | ------------- |